-In broad terms, any activity which satisfies the above criteria is eligible for funding.
+Any activity which satisfies the relevant criteria above is eligible for funding.
 Individual schemes may include some or all of the following additional costs:

 - Scheme management and other indirect costs (see section 2.9); and - Direct subsidies for measures.

 2.4 Funding Available